Cluster Munition Ban Policy

 The Hellenic Republic (Greece) has not acceded to the Convention on Cluster Munitions.

-Greece did not share its position on joining the convention in 2019, but in the past Greek officials have provided various reasons for the country’s lack of accession, including national security concerns, the cost of stockpile destruction, and positions of neighboring countries.
+Greece has provided several reasons for not acceding to the convention, including national security concerns, the cost of stockpile destruction, and positions of neighboringcountries.
 In 2016, Greece told the Monitor that “compelling reasons of national defense and issues of operational and financial planning” meant that it could not accede to the convention “in the short term.”

 Greece participated in two conferences of the Oslo Process that developed the convention text, in Lima in May 2007 and Vienna in December 2007, but attended the negotiations in Dublin in May 2008 only as an observer and did not sign the Convention on Cluster Munitions when it was opened for signature in December 2008.

 Greece participated as an observer in the convention’s Sixth Meeting of States Parties in Geneva in September 2016, which marked its first and to date only attendance at a meeting of the convention.
-It was invited to, but did not attend, the Ninth Meeting of States Parties in Geneva in September 2019.
+It was invited to, but did not attend, the first part of the Second Review Conference held virtually in November 2020.

-In each year from 2015–2018, Greece endorsed a joint UNGA statement on cluster munitions made by Poland on behalf of itself and other European Union (EU) member states that are not party to the convention—Estonia, Finland, and Romania—that reiterated the need to meet their own “legitimate security concerns and military and defence needs.”
-Poland did not provide another statement on behalf of the same group of states at the UNGA in 2019.
+In 2015–2018, Greece endorsed joint UNGA statements on cluster munitions made by Poland on behalf of itself and other European Union (EU) member states that are not party to the convention—Estonia, Finland, and Romania—that reiterated the need to meet their own “legitimate security concerns and military and defence needs.”

 Greece is a State Party to the Mine Ban Treaty.
-Greece is also party to the Convention on Conventional Weapons.
+Greece is also party to the Convention on Conventional Weapons (CCW).

 A government official told the Monitor in 2012 that Greece has never used cluster munitions.